Efficacy in mCSPC: ARCHES Trial

 Posterior Reversible Encephalopathy Syndrome (PRES) There have been reports of PRES in patients receiving XTANDI.
 PRES is a neurological disorder that can present with rapidly evolving symptoms including seizure, headache, lethargy, confusion, blindness, and other visual and neurological disturbances, with or without associated hypertension.
 A diagnosis of PRES requires confirmation by brain imaging, preferably MRI.
 Discontinue XTANDI in patients who develop PRES.

-Ischemic Heart Disease In the combined data of four randomized, placebo-controlled clinical studies, ischemic heart disease occurred more commonly in patients on the XTANDI arm compared to patients on the placebo arm (2.9% vs 1.3%).
-Grade 3-4 ischemic events occurred in 1.4% of patients on XTANDI versus 0.7% on placebo.
+Ischemic Heart Disease In the combined data of five randomized, placebo-controlled clinical studies, ischemic heart disease occurred more commonly in patients on the XTANDI arm compared to patients on the placebo arm (3.5% vs 2%).
+Grade 3-4 ischemic events occurred in 1.8% of patients on XTANDI versus 1.1% on placebo.
 Ischemic events led to death in 0.4% of patients on XTANDI compared to 0.1% on placebo.
 Monitor for signs and symptoms of ischemic heart disease.
 Optimize management of cardiovascular risk factors, such as hypertension, diabetes, or dyslipidemia.
 Discontinue XTANDI for Grade 3-4 ischemic heart disease.

 Embryo-Fetal Toxicity The safety and efficacy of XTANDI have not been established in females.
 XTANDI can cause fetal harm and loss of pregnancy when administered to a pregnant female.
 Advise males with female partners of reproductive potential to use effective contraception during treatment with XTANDI and for 3 months after the last dose of XTANDI.